vanHeemstraSystems/creating-azure-solutions/300/100/README.md

+# 100 - Creating Azure Solutions Step-by-Step

-Perfect — that’s a great goal, Willem 👏 Becoming confident in how to design and deploy Azure solutions in the right order is one of the key skills for a Cloud Engineer.
+Becoming confident in how to design and deploy Azure solutions in the right order is one of the key skills for a Cloud Engineer.
 Let’s build a step-by-step guide that not only shows what to do, but also why — so you understand the reasoning behind the order.

 ⸻